WebsiteBaker-modules/cwsoft-postits/README.md

 ## Download
 You can download an archive of the latest development branch of the `cwsoft-postits` module using GitHubs [ZIP button](https://github.com/cwsoft/wb-cwsoft-postits/archive/master.zip).
 The archives of previous module releases can be found in GitHubs [Tags section](https://github.com/cwsoft/wb-cwsoft-postits/tags).
 The development history is tracked via [GitHub](https://github.com/cwsoft/wb-cwsoft-postits/commits/master).

-***Please note: ****The archives downloaded from GitHub are not ready for installation in WebsiteBaker, as GitHub includes the archive subfolder.
+***Please note: ***The archives downloaded from GitHub are not ready for installation in WebsiteBaker, as GitHub includes the archive subfolder.
 To create a working WebsiteBaker installation archive, unpack the downloaded archive on your local computer and zip the contents of the folder ***cwsoft-postits*** (without the folder itself).
-Alternatively you can download an installable archive from the [WebsiteBaker module section](http://addons.websitebaker2.org/pages/en/browse-add-ons.php).
+Alternatively download an installable archive from the WebsiteBaker [module section](http://addons.websitebaker2.org/pages/en/browse-add-ons.php).

 ## License
 The `cwsoft-postits` module is licensed under the [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.html).